SGGS pp 477-479, Aasa Kabir Ji, Shabads 7-13.

 Āsā.
 Batū▫ā ek bahṯar āḏẖārī eko jisahi ḏu▫ārā.
 Navai kẖand kī parithmī māgai so jogī jag sārā. ||1||

-One who (maagai = asks) seeks the Creator, the Master of (prithmi = earth) the world of (navai khand) nine parts (so = that) he is (saara = sublime) an exalted (jogi) Yogi, i.e. a real Yogi is one who searches the Almighty within the body and not by wandering (jag-i) in the world.
+He (maagai = asks) seeks union with the Creator, the Master of (prithmi = earth) the world of (navai khandd) nine parts; (so) that is (saara = sublime) a sublime (jogi) Yogi (jag-i) in the world.
 1.

 ਐਸਾ ਜੋਗੀ ਨਉ ਨਿਧਿ ਪਾਵੈ ॥ ਤਲ ਕਾ ਬ੍ਰਹਮੁ ਲੇ ਗਗਨਿ ਚਰਾਵੈ ॥੧॥ ਰਹਾਉ ॥